Qi: Reiki

 Reiki is a form of alternative medicine called energy healing.
 Reiki practitioners use a technique called palm healing or hands-on healing through which a "universal energy" is said to be transferred through the palms of the practitioner to the patient in order to encourage emotional or physical healing.
 Reiki is a pseudoscience, and is used as an illustrative example of pseudoscience in scholarly texts and academic journal articles.
 It is based on qi ("chi"), which practitioners say is a universal life force, although there is no empirical evidence that such a life force exists.
 Clinical research has not shown reiki to be effective as a treatment for any medical condition.
 There has been no proof of the effectiveness of reiki therapy compared to the placebo effect.
 An overview of reiki investigations found that studies reporting positive effects had methodological flaws.
 The American Cancer Society stated that reiki should not replace conventional cancer treatment, a sentiment echoed by Cancer Research UK and the National Center for Complementary and Integrative Health.
 Developed in Japan in 1922 by Mikao Usui, it has been adapted into varying cultural traditions across the world.

-According to its believers, Reiki healing occurs by laying hands over or on an individual’s area of pain and controlling the universal Qi flow of the nearby space, sending into the area of malaise and purifying it.
+According to its believers, Reiki healing occurs by laying hands over or on an individual's area of pain and controlling the universal Qi flow of the nearby space, sending into the area of malaise and purifying it.
 There is no regulation of the practicing of Reiki in the United States and generally no central world organization that has authority over it.

 Qigong

 Qìgōng (气功 or 氣功) involves coordinated breathing, movement, and awareness.
 It is traditionally viewed as a practice to cultivate and balance qi.
 With roots in traditional Chinese medicine, philosophy and martial arts, qigong is now practiced worldwide for exercise, healing, meditation, and training for martial arts.
-Typically a qigong practice involves rhythmic breathing, slow and stylized movement, a mindful state, and visualization of guiding qi.
+Typically a qigong practice involves rhythmic breathing, slow and stylized movement, practicing mindfulness, and visualization of guiding qi.

 Martial arts

-Qi is a didactic concept in many Chinese, Vietnamese, Korean and Japanese martial arts.
+Qi is a didactic concept in Chinese, Vietnamese, Korean, and Japanese martial arts.
 Martial qigong is a feature of both internal and external training systems in China and other East Asian cultures.
-The most notable of the qi-focused "internal" force (jin) martial arts are Baguazhang, Xing Yi Quan, T'ai Chi Ch'uan, Southern Praying Mantis, Snake Kung Fu, Southern Dragon Kung Fu, Aikido, Kendo, Hapkido, Aikijujutsu, Luohan Quan, and Liu He Ba Fa.
+The most notable of the qi-focused "internal" force (jin) martial arts are Baguazhang, Xingyiquan, tai chi, Southern Praying Mantis, Snake Kung Fu, Southern Dragon Kung Fu, Aikido, Kendo, Hapkido, Aikijujutsu, Luohanquan, and Liuhebafa.

 Demonstrations of qi or ki are popular in some martial arts and may include the unraisable body, the unbendable arm, and other feats of power.
 These feats can be explained using biomechanics and physics.